Apple University: History

 Steve Jobs established Apple University in 2008 as a way to inculcate employees into Apple's business culture and educate them about its history, particularly as the company grew.
-The program was devised by Joel Podolny, then the dean of Yale School of Management.
-Jobs selected him when the program was founded, and Podolny remains head of the program and effectively serves as dean of the university.
-He also is a vice president at Apple.
+The program was devised by Joel Podolny, then the Dean of Yale School of Management.
+Jobs selected him when the program was founded, and Podolny was head of the program and effectively dean of the university until 2021.
+He also was a vice president at Apple.

 Courses are not required, only recommended.
 Employees sign up for courses tailored to their positions and backgrounds on an internal website available only to Apple staff members.

 It is highly secretive and rarely written about.
 Employees are strongly discouraged from talking about the company in general, including Apple University.
 No pictures of the classrooms have surfaced publicly.

 Apple has strenuously pursued the vision that function and beauty come from simplicity, and teachers in its internal training program sometimes point to a series of Picasso lithographs that illustrate the drive to boil down ideas to their most essential components.

 Academic staff and instructors

 The full-time members of the faculty design and teach the courses.
 Faculty members include professors from universities like Yale; Harvard; the University of California-Berkeley; Stanford; and M.I.T.
-Some of the faculty continue to hold positions at their universities while also working for Apple.
+Some faculties continue to hold positions at their universities while also working for Apple.